Bill Gurley

-John William Gurley (born May 10, 1966) is an American businessman.
-He is a general partner at Benchmark, a Silicon Valley venture capital firm in San Francisco, California.
+John William Gurley (born May 10, 1966) is an American venture capitalist.
+Since 1999, he has been a general partner at Benchmark, a Silicon Valley venture capital firm in San Francisco, California.
+He is best known for an early investment in Uber in 2011.

-Education and early career
+Early life and education

 John William Gurley was born in Dickinson, Texas, outside of Houston, on May 10, 1966.
 Gurley graduated from the University of Florida in 1989 with a Bachelor of Science degree.
 While at the University of Florida, he was a member of the men’s basketball team.
 Gurley received his Masters of Business Administration degree from the University of Texas McCombs School of Business in 1993.

+Career

 Prior to his investment career, Gurley was a design engineer at Compaq Computer, where he worked on products such as the 486/50 and Compaq's first multi-processor server.
 Before Compaq, he worked in the technical marketing group of AMD's embedded processor division.

 Gurley was a partner at Hummer Winblad Venture Partners.
 He spent four years on Wall Street as a research analyst, including three years at CS First Boston.
 Author Jeffrey Pfeffer called him “one of Wall Street’s premier technology analysts."
 He covered companies including Dell, Compaq and Microsoft and was the lead analyst on the Amazon.com IPO.

 Benchmark

 At Benchmark, Gurley has led investments in and holds (or held) board seats on Brighter, DogVacay, Good Eggs, GrubHub, HackerOne, Linden Lab, LiveOps, Nextdoor, OpenTable, Sailthru, Scale Computing, Stitch Fix, Vessel, and Zillow.

 Other investments of his have included: Avamar Technologies (acquired by EMC Corporation), Business.com (acquired by R.H.
 Donnelley), Clicker.com (acquired by CBS Interactive), Demandforce (acquired by Intuit), Employease (acquired by ADP, Inc.), JAMDAT Mobile (acquired by Electronic Arts), Nordstrom.com (acquired by Nordstrom), Shopping.com (acquired by eBay), The Knot, Uber, and Vudu (acquired by Walmart).
 He is listed consistently on the Forbes Midas List.

+In 2020, Gurley stepped back from his position at Benchmark, having served with the firm for twenty-one years.

+Views

-2008 recession
+2008 financial crisis

 With the economic collapse in the fall of 2008, Gurley garnered attention when he sent a letter to his portfolio companies, advising CEOs to exercise caution in spending but to look for and take advantage of opportunities that become available during harsh economic times.
-In a 2015 interview Gurley said of private tech investing, "It’s my belief that Silicon Valley and the venture-backed businesses have moved into a world that is both speculative and unsustainable."
-Gurley’s warnings, and posts on his personal blog, Above the Crowd, on venture capital spending, have been widely discussed in the industry.
+In a 2015 interview Gurley said of private tech investing, "it’s my belief that Silicon Valley and the venture-backed businesses have moved into a world that is both speculative and unsustainable."
+Gurley’s warnings, and posts on his personal blog, Above the Crowd on venture capital spending, have been widely discussed in the industry.